Aruvam: Production

-After the success of Aval, actor Siddharth signed this thriller in 2018 which is being directed by Sai Sekhar.
-The shoot of the film went on floors on 13 July 2018 in Chennai.
-The film is reported to feature nearly 40 minutes of computer graphics.

-Marketing

-The first look poster of the film was unveiled on 31 December 2018.
-The official teaser was unveiled by Muzik 247 on 8 June 2019.
+Principal photography began on 13 July 2018 in Chennai.
+By the end of the year filming was complete, except for a song sequence.

 Soundtrack

 The soundtrack is composed by S. S. Thaman with lyrics by Vijaya Saagar.
 The film's music rights are acquired by Muzik247.

 Reception

-Behindwoods rated the film 2.25 out of 5 and stated, "Aruvam has an important social message, but could have engaged better with an interesting screenplay".
-Indiaglitz gave 2.75 out of 5 and stated, "Go for this film that tackles a raging social evil with a mildly amusing horror element as well".
 M. Suganth of The Times of India gave 2 out of 5 and wrote, "Predictable plot developments and underwhelming writing turn this revenge drama into a dull affair".
 Sify rated it 2 out of 5 and called it a "disappointing revenge drama".
 Navein Darshan of The New Indian Express gave 1.5 out of 5 and said, "Despite the film being well-intentioned, it is a haphazardly made mismash of genres".